OpenRockets/web-dev-error-solutions/errors/css/css-challenge-multi-level-nested-list-with-custom-styling/README.md

 ## Explanation

-The code utilizes CSS to style a nested unordered list (`<ul>`).
-We first remove the default bullet points and set basic padding and margin.
-Then, we use nested selectors (`ul li ul li`, etc.) to target each level of the list and apply specific styles like background color, font size, and indentation.
-The commented-out section shows how you could use `::before` pseudo-elements to add custom list markers to further enhance visual distinction between levels.
-Adjusting the background colors, font sizes, and indentation values will allow you to customize the appearance further.
+The CSS uses a combination of list selectors (`ul > li`, `ul > li > ul > li`, etc.) to target specific levels of the nested list.
+The `> ` symbol ensures that we only select direct children, preventing unintended styling of deeper levels.  `padding-left` creates the indentation for each level, and `font-size`, `font-weight`, `font-style`, and `background-color` control the visual appearance.  `list-style-type: none;` removes the default bullet points, creating a cleaner look.

 ## Resources to Learn More

-* **MDN Web Docs - CSS Lists:** [https://developer.mozilla.org/en-US/docs/Web/CSS/list-style-type](https://developer.mozilla.org/en-US/docs/Web/CSS/list-style-type)  (Comprehensive guide to styling lists in CSS)
+* **MDN Web Docs - CSS Selectors:** [https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors)  (Learn about different CSS selectors and how to use them effectively.)
-* **CSS-Tricks -  Lists:** [https://css-tricks.com/almanac/properties/l/list-style/](https://css-tricks.com/almanac/properties/l/list-style/) (Practical examples and explanations)
+* **MDN Web Docs - CSS List-style-type:** [https://developer.mozilla.org/en-US/docs/Web/CSS/list-style-type](https://developer.mozilla.org/en-US/docs/Web/CSS/list-style-type) (Learn more about styling lists in CSS.)
-* **W3Schools - CSS Lists:** [https://www.w3schools.com/css/css_list.asp](https://www.w3schools.com/css/css_list.asp) (Beginner-friendly tutorial)
+* **freeCodeCamp - CSS Learn Section:** [https://www.freecodecamp.org/learn/responsive-web-design/](https://www.freecodecamp.org/learn/responsive-web-design/) (A great resource for learning CSS from scratch.)

 Copyrights (c) OpenRockets Open-source Network.
 Free to use, copy, share, edit or publish.